CIPHER0930/MTN-CAMEROON-Hacking-Tool-SIM-SWAP-And-Fund-s-transfer-/README.md

 python sim_swap.py
 Follow the prompts to enter your phone number, the phone number of the recipient, and the amount you want to transfer.

-The script will send an SMS message to MTN Cameroon to request the funds transfer.
+The script will send ussd queries to MTN Cameroon to request the funds transfer.

 Requirements
 Python 3 (for sim_swap.py)